py-why/pywhy-graphs/doc/reference/functional/index.rst

 To add a latent confounder, one can add a confounder explicitly, generate the data and then drop the confounder varialble in the final dataset.
-In the roadmap of this submodule, the plan is to represent any bidirected edge as a uniformly randomly distributed variable that has an additive noise effect on both variables simulatanously.
+In the roadmap of this submodule, the plan is to represent any bidirected edge as a uniformly randomly distributed variable that has an additive noise effect on both variables simultaneously.

 Each functional graph has a string assigned to the ``G.graph['functional']`` networkX attribute, which informs the user of which type of functional graph is being used.
 Currently, we support